 Call the following number 1 day in advance between 5 PM and 6:30 PM: +886-2-8101-0701.

 If you want window seats, call a week ahead of time.
-That way, you have a higher chance of being the first person in line.
-And since you’d become the first person in line, you can get into Starbucks sooner and grab a seat.
+You’ll have a higher chance of being the first in line.
+And since you’d become the first person in line, you could get into Starbucks sooner and have first dibs.

 The staff who picks up the phone will first respond to you in Mandarin.
-If you speak English, they will likely start speaking English.
+Speak English and they may start speaking English.
 Otherwise, they will find someone who can speak your language.

-While speaking to the reservation person, you will set up a time to visit the Taipei 101 Starbucks.
+While speaking to the reservation person, you will schedule a time to visit the Taipei 101 Starbucks.
 Afterward, the person on the phone will give you the reservation number.

-You’ll use this when ordering your food and getting on the elevator.
+You’ll use this number when ordering your food and getting on the elevator.

 Ensure you record the reservation number on your phone or a piece of paper.

 On weekdays, the last reservation slot is 90 minutes before Starbucks closes (6:30 PM).
 And 5 PM on weekends.

 Don’t call on the weekends.
 Because it may take you forever to get hold of someone.

 2. Get to Taipei 101 and Enter the Lobby